nerdfiles/hypermedia-orientation/index.md

 Laruelle's "Non-standard Philosophy" and Alfred Jarry's 'Pataphysics.
-A scientific formulization of Clinamen, Anomalous, Absolute, Antinomy, Pataphor and Syzygy in terms of mechanism and mechanism-structure which may be realized with in the semiotic space of possibiliity of action.
+A scientific formulization of Clinamen, Anomalous, Absolute, Antinomy, Pataphor and Syzygy in terms of mechanism and mechanism-structure which may be realized with in the semiotic space of possibility of action.

 # Metaproblems to sell more problems